syncfusion-content/winui-docs/winui/Calendar-Date-Picker/Getting-Started.md

 ## Edit date using free form editing

-By default, user entering each input numbers are automatically validated with the `FormatString`'s formats and assigns the proper value for current field, then it will move to next input field of the date format.
+Since the default value of `EditMode` property is **Mask**, each input numbers entered in editor are automatically validated with the `FormatString`'s formats and the proper value is assigned in current field.
+Then focus will move to next input field of the date format.

 If you want to perform the validation after the user completely entered their date inputs, set the [EditMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_EditMode) property value as **Normal**.
 Then the entered date value is validated with the `FormatString` property value by pressing the `Enter` key or lost focus.
 If entered value is not suit with `FormatString` property, the previously selected date value sets to `SelectedDate` property.